-The original idea was to gather both useful items and items that would make people smile, pack them into gift bags and deliver them.
+The original idea was to gather both useful items and items that would make people smile, pack them into care packs and deliver them.
 But the idea grew after coming across useful items and projects online from around the world.

 The project grew to include multi-purpose cushions that are bright and happy and are there to help provide a bit of comfort to patients whether they are undergoing a particular treatment like chemotherapy, or just need something to help make them comfortable.
 Port Pillows also became a part of the project after reading about, and talking to, patients who find it difficult and/or painful wearing a seat belt.

-UPDATE: With the current covid-19 situation, we are making headbands for nurses with buttons on the side to hook masks onto.
+Covid: During the pandemic, we are making headbands for nurses with buttons on the side to hook masks onto.
 This aims to prevent rubbing and build up behind the ears with the increased use of masks.
 We have also started making kids headbands for disadvantaged youth and library bags.

 Our project is constantly expanding in what we offer and who we support.
 Stay tuned on social media for updates.